 Although it is a rather nebulous term, "Big Data" typically means one of two things: big data in a statistical sense, meaning "Big N" and implying the use of all N data points available, and not just a sub sampling; or "Big" as in "massive data size", implying a stretch of the storage capacity beyond normally available levels - and this is obviously a time dependent meaning as storage capacity is becoming more affordable and plentiful.
 We have interests in both meanings as part of our Big Data research work within The Digital Centre.

-We are developing software embodying algorithms for processing very large data sets in a Big N statistical sense using: graph algorithms drawn from our work on network science; deep learning and artificial intelligence techniques to identify and mine data patterns; and immersive augmented and virtual reality techniques for visualising complex data sets.
+We are developing software embodying data analytical algorithms for processing very large data sets in a Big N statistical sense using: graph algorithms drawn from our work on network science; deep learning and artificial intelligence techniques to identify and mine data patterns; and immersive augmented and virtual reality techniques for visualising complex data sets.

 Some of our Big Data projects include: